ukishore33/Portfolio/Publications/readme.md

-# Publications

-## Data Science Publications as part of Violavizn technologies
+## Data Science Publications associated with Violavizn technologies

 ### 1. Comparison of Different Automated Libraries with D-Tale Libraries